 The Drawbacks for the Self-Employed Who Want to Set Up an Individual Roth 401(k)

-Regardless, I'd argue that anyone who can take advantage of these tax shelters probably should.
+Anyone who can take advantage of these tax shelters probably should.
 At the very minimum, it warrants a meeting with your qualified tax adviser to seriously discuss the topic.
 The consequences in terms of real-world dollars and cents are profound.